a-b-street/docs/book/src/project/retrospective/README.md

 In ~2018 when I started, all of the rendering and GUI libraries for Rust appeared to not do what I needed.
 So I started with [raw window event handling](https://github.com/rust-windowing/winit) and OpenGL and... just went for it.
 It's not hard to start drawing a big [slippy map](https://wiki.openstreetmap.org/wiki/Slippy_Map) with zooming and panning, nor is it tough to wire up a basic clickable button.
 But... [widgetry](https://a-b-street.github.io/docs/tech/dev/ui.html) has turned into something quite feature-full and has a decent API.

 The journey there was quite circuitous.
 Most of the difficulty was not even knowing how the UI should work (or even having a clear picture of what the app was supposed to do...).
 But once Yuwen joined the project, this library started shaping up very quickly.
-And Michael has dumped in countless work into adding complex features to it, polishing the APIs and style, implementing massive design changes from Yuwne like the buttons...
+And Michael has dumped in countless work into adding complex features to it, polishing the APIs and style, implementing massive design changes from Yuwen like the buttons...

 The end result is pretty impressive -- it works on native and web (no system dependencies), everything's an infinitely scalable vector (including text), and it has loads of interactive dataviz widgets.